-What is a Correction Payroll?
+What is a payroll correction?

-Underpaid Employee
+Underpaid employee.

 If you realize you underpaid an employee, you should fix the mistake as soon as possible.
 Let the employee know they will be receiving additional wages and what they are for.
-If it is alright with the employee, this may be a time when you should write a physical check so they can get the wages faster.

 Once they’ve gotten the wages, it’s a good idea to have them sign something to acknowledge the mistake has been fixed so you have it recorded in case anything comes up in the future.

-Overpaid Employee
+Overpaid employee.

 If you overpaid an employee, you should check on your state laws before you make a plan to recoup the funds.
 Some states allow you to deduct the wages from a future payroll.
 Some states have limits on how much can be deducted, and others don’t allow this deduction at all unless certain requirements are met.
+Federal law also doesn’t permit deductions that would reduce an employee’s income below minimum wage.

 The one thing you won’t be able to do is withdraw the money from the employee’s bank account.
 ACH transfers are one way, so if you want to get the funds back, the solution will lie in deducting funds from future payrolls (if allowable in your area).
 This is a situation where open communication with your employee will go a long way to smoothing things over.